“You may notice that menopause causes your

 Does menopause cause depression?

-According to the Australasian Menopause Society:
+According to the AMS:

 “Depression is not more common at menopause than at other stages of life, but a past history of depression, particularly post-natal depression, and stress during the peri-menopause may make a woman more likely to succumb to mood problems”.4